 Yes – schools are adapting to the current circumstances, and while some have had to put recruitment on hold to manage the crisis, others are meeting volunteers via video calls and progressing with applications.

 We’ve also approached schools to see where there most urgent need is to see where Associate Governors may be suitable (often with specific skills and no voting rights, to help with a specific area), and have found a warm reaction.
-In addition, schools are still registering vacancies, albeit with some having the intention of progressing applications when schools return.

 My application is on hold during lockdown.
 Can I be put forward for a different opportunity?